openhab/org.openhab.binding.zwave/doc/brk/zcombo_0_0.md

 # ZCOMBO Smoke and Carbon Monoxide Alarm
 This describes the Z-Wave device *ZCOMBO*, manufactured by *BRK Brands, Inc.* with the thing type UID of ```brk_zcombo_00_000```.

+The ZCOMBO does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 ## Overview

 No device information is provided in the database.
 Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/238) to improve the documentation.